Flavour specific neutrino self-interaction: $H_0$ tension and IceCube: Constraints from cosmological data set

 We proceed to constrain the parameter space of $G_{\rm eff}$ with Markov Chain Monte Carlo (MCMC) technique using MontePython~\cite{Audren:2012wb}.
-We have used the Planck high-$\ell$ and low-$\ell$ likelihood, following ref~\cite{Aghanim:2018eyx,Akrami:2018odb} where high-$\ell$ consists of only $TT$ spectrum and $TT$,$TE$ and $EE$ spectrum is incorporated in low-$\ell$ likelihood.
+We have used the Planck high-$\ell$ and low-$\ell$ likelihood, following ref~\cite{Aghanim:2018eyx,Akrami:2018odb} where high-$\ell$ consists of only $TT$ spectrum and $TT$,$TE$ and $EE$ spectrum is incorporated in low-$\ell$ likelihood\footnote{ In the literature, the high-$\ell$ polarization data have also been used to constrain neutrino self-interaction.
+However, we have only used high and low-$\ell$ data for temperature anisotropy and low-$\ell$ polarization data to be consistent with our previous work~\cite{Mazumdar:2019tbm} and to avoid extra computational time.
+The constrained value of $G_{\rm eff}$ obtained in our analysis is similar to the value found in other analyses where high-$\ell$ polarization is used.
+In this work, our main focus is to compare the $G_{\rm eff}$ values allowed from the cosmological observations with the best-fit values of the IceCube observation.
+Inclusion of high-$\ell$ polarization data may change the allowed $G_{\rm eff}$ values slightly, however, the conclusion of this work will not be affected by it.}.
 We have used two other data sets.
 One is baryon acoustic oscillation scale set by BAO-BOSS data of DR12 release~\cite{Alam:2016hwk} and another one is the measured value of $H_0$ by Hubble space telescope from the observations of Cepheid~\cite{Riess:2019cxk}.
 We will refer this combined data set as ``Planck+BAO+HST''.
 In this analysis we have varied $N_{\rm eff}$, lowest neutrino mass $m_0$ and six standard cosmological parameters.
-The details of the MCMC is provided in the appendix~\ref{app:numerical}. .
+The details of the MCMC analysis is provided in the appendix~\ref{app:numerical}.